Step-by-Step Instructions

 Important Considerations

 Breaking up concrete: Broken concrete loads more efficiently than intact slabs.
 Consider renting a jackhammer or hiring a demolition contractor if you have a large slab.
+For anything thicker than 4 inches, we'd recommend going straight to a rented electric jackhammer rather than trying to sledgehammer your way through it.

 Permits: Many municipalities require permits for dumpsters placed on public streets.
 Check with your local government before scheduling delivery.